flyingcircusio/doc/src/guide/platform_nixos_2/lamp.rst

 * Apache runs in a separate user who is a member of the ``service`` group and thus can (by default) access files owned by service users.

-* Access is read-only for apache by default, but you can grant write access for directories by running :command:``chmod g+rwsx`` on the directory.
+* Access is read-only for Apache by default, but you can grant write access for directories by running :command:``chmod g+rwsx`` on the directory.

 Debugging
 ---------